hust-linyi/A-Two-Stage-Convolutional-Neural-Network-for-Pulmonary-Embolism-Detection-From-CTPA-Images/README.md

 For the consideration of patient privacy, the PE129 dataset is not released.

-You can download the trained model in [stage1](https://drive.google.com/open?id=1i-PdlaAP5z6qekmMDjekTmchn7nBvzeq) and [stage2](https://drive.google.com/open?id=1WGlygAqsoLCRfNxRTiuQbzosbxKJlhH3).
+You can download the trained model of [stage1](https://drive.google.com/open?id=1i-PdlaAP5z6qekmMDjekTmchn7nBvzeq) and [stage2](https://drive.google.com/open?id=1WGlygAqsoLCRfNxRTiuQbzosbxKJlhH3).